 But as far as I can tell, this calculation is never made on a conscious level.
 What happens on a conscious level is the rich person finds themselves supporting some moral philosophy – libertarianism, Objectivism, prosperity gospel, whatever – which says it is morally wrong to raise taxes on the rich, so much so that one should altruistically make personal sacrifices in order to stop them from being raised.
 And then these moral philosophies spread, and without any conscious awareness, the rich people find themselves coordinating very nicely to protect their class interests.

-I hope you agree that if this is true, it is spooky.
+I hope you agree that if this is true, it’s spooky.
 I admit on this blog I sometimes mock human nature and human cognition a little too much, but this particular cognitive process is really impressive.
 I hope whatever angel designed it got a promotion.

 So although I haven’t really thought this through too much, I would suggest a dichotomy.
 Either there’s some sort of spooky system that generates heartfelt moral philosophies on demand to solve coordination problems, or the rich aren’t actually coordinating and just consistently keep getting lucky.

 I don’t like this because it raises more questions than it answers.
 Why don’t the poor coordinate this well?
 Too many of them?
-And if this is true, how sure should we be of our previous belief that the Secretary of Health and Human Services isn’t coordinating with all the other progressive bureaucrats to deliberately cause social problems?
+And if this is true, how much more credence should we give other conspiracy theories?